Short Film Program Showcases Interdisciplinary Work of Women and Non-Binary Artists

-As we navigate a renaissance of self-portraiture in the form of digital photography and social media, this exhibition offers insight into the wide spectrum of femme aesthetics developed over the past eight decades.
+As we navigate a renaissance of self-portraiture in the form of digital photography and social media, this exhibition offers insight into the wide spectrum of gender-expansive aesthetics developed over the past eight decades.
 Striking examples from the McEvoy Family Collection’s extensive holdings of portraits, combined with the three commissions, showcase a chorus of women and non-binary artists as both operators of the camera and its primary subject.
 Diane Arbus’s Self-portrait, pregnant, N.Y.C.
-(1945) is an intimate look at the artist recognizing herself and the transformation of her body while newly commissioned self-portraits by Marcel Pardo Ariza present the artist post-surgery, alongside trans kin, as they experience the process of becoming, from female to male.
+(1945) is an intimate look at the artist recognizing herself and the transformation of her body while newly commissioned self-portraits by Marcel Pardo Ariza present the artist post-surgery as they experience the transition of becoming alongside trans kin.

 Commissioned artist Chanell Stone debuts black and white analog self-portraits, reframing her body’s relationship to landscape vis-à-vis her ancestral lineage and the erasure of Black histories.
 Contemporary Collection artists Stephanie Syjuco and Zunele Muholi demonstrate how identity and history is further signified via decoration, textiles, and ethnographies.